gura-lang/gura-lang.github.io/job-seek.md

 - Real Name &hellip; Yutaka SAITO

-- Objective &hellip; Software Engineer
+- Job Category &hellip; Software Engineer

-- Working Style &hellip; negotiable
+- Employment Conditions &hellip; negotiable

-- Working Area &hellip; Tokyo
+- Commuting Range &hellip; Tokyo

 - Favorite Programming Languages &hellip; C/C++ and my original Gura

 - What can I do for you?

-  - Development of PC application including GUI.
-Platforms: Windows and Linux.
+  - Development of PC applications including GUI that run on Windows and Linux.

   - Development of firmwares that involves interrupt and register controls.